yyumin/Calorie-Calculator/README.md

 # My Personal Project

 ## What will the application do?
-This program is a local single-player 2D side scrolling game.
-Player can control the protagonist, attempting to move persistently to the right and between columns of barriers without hitting them.
-The game has different levels, each with increasing difficulty.
-The player is assigned with a health span.
-Once the player hits the barrier, he/she will lose some percentage of health.
-Once the health span is empty, the game is over.
-The game will settle a final score of how many barriers the player went through.
+This program is a calorie tracker.
+It is designed to help users track and manage their daily food intake and monitor their calorie consumption.
+The project is expected to provide a user-friendly interface that allows users to input their meals and track the number of calories consumed for each meal.

 ## Who will use it?
-**Anyone** who is interested.
+**Anyone** who wants to maintain a healthy diet and achieve their fitness goals.

 ## Why is this project of interest to you?
-I want to design a game that is intriguing, simple yet challenging.
-And the score feature can encourage a healthy competition among players.
+There is a growing need for solutions that can help people make informed choices about their diet and maintain a healthy lifestyle.
+The food calorie tracker project is a step in that direction, and it has the potential to help people achieve their health goals and improve their overall well-being.

 ## User stories
-- As a player, I want to control the protagonist's vertical position.
+- As a user, I want to input my information into the program and get my total daily energy expenditure.
-- As a player, I want to be able to add points to my total score.
+- As a user, I want to be able to add food to my food bank.
-- As a player, I want to view my final score of a game.
+- As a user, I want to be able to remove food from my food list.
-- As a player, I want to be able to save my state of the game when I quit the game.
+- As a user, I want to view a list of my daily consumption of food.
-- As a player, I want to be able to resume my last state of the game when the application restarts.
+- As a user, I want to be able to calculate remaining calories that I can consume.